janosgyerik/homepage/_posts/2008-02-02-desktop-cube-in-compiz-fusion-on-ubuntu.markdown

 ---
 I've been using Beryl for some time now, until Feisty, to be exact.
 To my surprise Gutsy no longer had packages for Beryl.
 Luckily it has Compiz.

-To access advanced settings such as the wonderful desktop cube, apt-get install <a href="compizconfig-settings-manager">compizconfig-settings-manager</a>.
+To access advanced settings such as the wonderful desktop cube, apt-get install [compizconfig-settings-manager](compizconfig-settings-manager).
 This will enable the menu option: System | Preferences | Advanced Desktop Effects Settings.

 Also notable that after enabling the desktop cube I was not able to switch between workspaces...
 For that I also needed to enable the rotate cube option.
 Spin away!